-We are currently involved in a patent infringement lawsuit, a declaratory judgment of non-infringement and invalidity lawsuit, opposition and invalidation proceedings, and may in the future be involved in additional lawsuits or administrative proceedings to challenge the patents of our competitors or to protect or enforce our patents, which could be expensive, time consuming, and unsuccessful.
+We are currently involved in an opposition and invalidation proceedings and may in the future be involved in additional lawsuits or administrative proceedings to challenge the patents of our competitors or to protect or enforce our patents, which could be expensive, time consuming, and unsuccessful.

 Competitors may infringe our patents or misappropriate our trade secrets or confidential information.
-To counter infringement or unauthorized use, we may be required to file infringement or misappropriation claims, which can be expensive and time-consuming.
+To counter infringement or unauthorized use, we may be required to file infringement or misappropriation claims, which can be expensive and timeconsuming.
 We may not be able to prevent infringement of our patents or misappropriation of our trade secrets or confidential information, particularly in countries where the laws may not protect those rights as fully as in the United States.
 In addition, in an infringement proceeding, a court may decide that a patent of ours is not valid or is unenforceable, or may refuse to stop the other party from using the technology at issue on the grounds that our patents do not cover the technology in question.
 An adverse result in any litigation or defense proceedings could put one or more of our patents at risk of being invalidated, held unenforceable, or interpreted narrowly and held not infringed and could put our patent applications at risk of not issuing.